-After spurning what was projected to be top-five NBA Draft selections after his All-America freshman season, Sullinger had another productive season before becoming a two-time AP All-American, the first player to achieve that honor since North Carolina’s Tyler Hansbrough did it in 2009.
+After spurning what was projected to be top-five NBA Draft selection after his All-America freshman season, Sullinger had another productive season before becoming a two-time AP All-American, the first player to achieve that honor since North Carolina's Tyler Hansbrough did it in 2009.

 Sullinger, a 6-9, 265-pound big man, averaged 17.5 points and 9.3 rebounds per game in the 2011-12 season while helping the Buckeyes reach their first Final Four appearance since 2007.
 In his two years with the program, Ohio State won 65 games and won two regular season Big Ten championships.

 "This isn't only about me," Sullinger said.
 "Without my teammates, the coaching staff and this university, none of this would be possible.
 All that plays into it as a factor.
 My teammates and my coaches, we really put in the hard work in building a legacy here."

 Sullinger said he's completely at peace with the decision he made – much like he did a year ago when opting to return – but he said the hardest part about moving on to the next level would be leaving his family behind.

 A native of Columbus, Sullinger said it was a dream since he was a kid to bring the hometown Buckeyes a national championship.
 Though Sullinger wasn't successful in securing college basketball's ultimate prize, he did say that reaching the Final Four was enough for him to feel comfortable taking the next step in his career.

 "This decision kind of came about with us getting to the Final Four," Sullinger said.
 "Going to the Final Four with a team that many people said wasn't good enough – that was a tremendous feeling."